NikolaosFlabouris/TheBookOfShaders/README.md

 # TheBookOfShaders
-Implementation of the techniques described in The Book of Sharders.
+Implementation of the techniques described in [The Book of Shaders](https://thebookofshaders.com/ "The Book of Shaders") in [Shadron](http://www.arteryengine.com/shadron/ "Shadron") shader files.